Yamal cuisine

 The most known dishes of Yamal cuisine are:

-Fish Soup made from burbot), Malosol, Bread on the Selkup, Stroganina (Sliced Fish), Chopsy Shomoh, Warka, Sliced meat, Preserves of vendace, Kulebyaka (pie with fish), Aibat-nyarhul (raw fish).
+Fish Soup made from burbot, Malosol, Bread on the Selkup, Stroganina (Sliced Fish), Chopsy Shomoh, Warka, Sliced meat, Preserves of vendace, Kulebyaka (pie with fish), and Aibat-nyarhul (raw fish).

 Uha (fish soup)

 Fish soup mostly is served as the first course at dinner.
 Fish is cut up and cut into pieces and immersed in cold water.
 When boiling, the cauldron is moved aside to slow fire and skimmed when necessary.
 It should be brewed to a bluish-gray color and served at once.
 Usually it is drunk with a mug.

 Malosol

 Malosol comes from Muksun.
 The key secret to this dish is cutting the fish into very delicate slices very fast in order that the fish remains slightly frozen.
 It is prepared from just caught muksun.
 Fish are gutted and cleaned, and liberally sprinkled with salt then held for 3-4 hours.